Go All Out When You Thank Your Year-End Donors

 Do what you can, but be sure to update your donors at least once a month.
 You may find you have more success with shorter, more frequent email updates and postcards with an infographic a few times a year.
 You could also send a Donor Care Letter

-Take time to create a great newsletter that will engage your donors.
+Take time to create a great newsletter that will engage your donors and not bore them.

-This applies to nonprofits, too.
-A lot of our communication isn’t focused on why something is important.
+As you work on your nonprofit messages, remember the word why.
+Why, you ask?
+Because a lot of nonprofit communication doesn’t focus on why something is important.
 There’s usually a lot of what and how, but not much why.

 The typical fundraising letter and newsletter article rambles on about accomplishments without explaining why something matters.
 Some organizations also like to pour on the statistics.
 These numbers don’t mean much without more information.